By Tom Towson

 The Total Contribution Rate is the sum of the Basic Contribution Rate, the Increase for delinquency (if applicable), the Surcharge Adjustment and the Additional Contributions.

 The Tennessee Department of Labor and Workforce Development (DLWD) has announced that unemployment tax rates for experienced employers will continue to be determined under Table 6 for the second half of 2021 (July 1, 2021 to December 31, 2021).
-Rates range from 0.01% to 10.0%.
+Under this rate table, rates range from 0.01% to 2.3% for positive-balance employers and from 5.0% to 10.0% for negative-balance employers.
 The taxable wage base for unemployment remains $7,000.
+Effective January 1, 2022, until June 30, 2022, Premium Rate Table 6 remains in effect.

 Vermont 2021/2022 SUI tax rates were issued on June 24, 2021.
 The rate schedule increased from Schedule I to Schedule III.
 The state did not include calendar year 2020 taxable payroll and benefits charged in the rate computation.
 The 2022 taxable wage base will not be determined until later this year.